goostengine/goost-docs/development/adding_new_features.rst

 1. The third-party code must be compatible with MIT license.
 2. Do not use ``git`` submodules.
-Whenever possible, always try to bundle the third-party code in Goost.
+Whenever possible, always try to bundle the third-party code.
-3. Place third-party code in ``goost/thirdparty/`` directory.
+3. Place third-party code in ``goost/thirdparty/`` under respective directory.
-4. Compile third-party code from within ``goost/thirdparty/SCsub``, compile conditionally if it's going to be a part of existing Goost component.
+4. Compile third-party code from within ``goost/thirdparty/SCsub``, compile conditionally if it's part of existing Goost component.
 5. Make sure to list third-party code in ``goost/thirdparty/README.md``.
 6. Update ``goost/COPYRIGHT.txt`` to comply with third-party license terms.
 Add new license text if it doesn't already exist.